microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDevice.md

 ```

 ### -DeviceId1
-Unique identifier set by Azure Device Registration Service at the time of registration.
+Identifier set by Azure Device Registration Service at the time of registration.

 ```yaml
 Type: System.String